General terms and conditions

 Immigration rules are subject to frequent change.
 Advice you receive from our advisers, and the information on our web pages is reviewed regularly.
 However, advisers have no control over when advice provided may no longer be valid due to policy changes.
 Therefore, it remains your responsibility to ensure that you meet the immigration requirements and to check any previous advice or information is still valid before taking any action.

-The Student Immigration Service (SIS) can help you to check that your visa documents meet requirements and, in the case of current students, that your application is complete and accurate.
+SIS can help you to check that your documents meet the Student visa requirements and, in the case of current students, that your application is complete and accurate.
 However, the ultimate responsibility for this remains with you, the visa applicant.
 We do not accept liability for applications that are returned invalid or refused.

 We may send you written confirmation via email of issues that we have discussed with you that may adversely affect your application.
 We may also record case notes and contact you with any updates.
 It is your responsibility to check your records on SAMIS and your email accounts regularly for correspondence.

 It is your responsibility to make sure you have valid immigration permission to study in the UK, to keep your contact details up to date on SAMIS, and to let SIS know if there are any changes to your circumstances or studies, you have changed your immigration permission, have a new passport, or a new Biometric Residence Permit.